MilenTecle/znapped/README.md

     - Usage : Central navigation component used throughout the app.

 3. NotificationDropdown.js
-    - Purpose: Displays undread notifications in the navigation bar (bell icon).
+    - Purpose: Displays unread notifications in the navigation bar (bell icon).
     - Usage : Used in NavBar.js to handle notification updates for user interactions like comments, follows and likes.

 4. MessageDropdown.js
-    - Purpose: Displays undread direct messages in the navigation bar (envelope icon).
+    - Purpose: Displays unread direct messages in the navigation bar (envelope icon).
     - Usage : Used in NavBar.js to manage message notifications.

 5. NotFound.js